meaghanlewis/web-fundamentals-1/Part 2. HTML/parent_child_relationship.md

 ![](http://s3.amazonaws.com/General_V88/boomyeah/company_209/chapter_2135/handouts/chapter2135_3250_what.jpeg)

 Remember, we don't indent our code by our website's _content,_ we indent them via the HTML tag's **parent, child, sibling relationship**.
 So how did we get the title centered?
 Good question!
-That'll require some CSS and we'll be learning all about positioning tomorrow.
+That'll require some CSS that we will be going over in part three of the workshop.
 For now, just understand that indentation is determined by the PCS relationship, _not_by how we want the HTML to be visually rendered on the browser.

 ## What is the HTML PCS Relationship?